fhildeb/lukso-node-guide/docs/theory/node-operation/peer-discovery.md

 :::tip

 All of this happens behind the scenes.
 Node operators just need to make sure that the router allows incoming connections on the appropriate ports.
-Further details can be found on the [Router Setup](/docs/guides/router-setup/static-ip-assignment.md) and [Firewall Settings](/docs/guides/client-setup/firewall-settings.md) pages.
+Further details can be found on the [**Router Setup**](/docs/guides/router-setup/static-ip-assignment.md) and [**Firewall Settings**](/docs/guides/client-setup/firewall-settings.md) pages.

 :::

 :::note Further Details

-The peer discovery within mesh networks like EVM-based blockchains utilizes the [Kademlia](https://medium.com/coinmonks/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms-da08a7f72b8f) algorithm.
+The peer discovery within mesh networks like EVM-based blockchains utilizes the 🕸️ [**Kademlia**](https://medium.com/coinmonks/a-brief-overview-of-kademlia-and-its-use-in-various-decentralized-platforms-da08a7f72b8f) algorithm.

 :::